Seppohto/OllieOver/Git SSH PowerShell Windows 11.md

 Now you can use SSH with Git.

 ## Quick Git Push Command
-If you want to push changes quickly, use the following command in Bash:
+If you want to push changes quickly, use the following command:
 ```powershell
 git add . ; if ($?) { git commit } ; git pull ; if ($?) { git push }
 ```